hwuser2/CleaningData/README.md

   4. cbind the results with yTest (2947x1) to get a data table of 2947x563
   5. row bind results of 2 and 4 above to get a data table of 10299x563
 * The setColumnNames() function sets the right most column names of t3 to Subject and Activity.
-* The setActivityNames() function changes the Activity Name numbers to Activity Lables according to the mapping in activity_labels.txt input file.
+* The setActivityNames() function changes the Activity Name numbers to Activity Lables according to the mapping in the activity_labels.txt input file.
 * The setUniqueColumnNames() function eliminates columns with duplicate names.
-* The getCorrectColumnsAndTidy() function Filter table to only select columns for means and std and eliminates parenthesis in the column names.
-This function uses a regular expression to select the correct columns.
+* The getCorrectColumnsAndTidy() function filters the table to only select columns for means and standard deviations.
+The function also eliminates parenthesis and underscores in the column names, and sets all the column names to lower case.
+This function uses a regular expression to select the correct colums.
 Only columns whose names ended in mean(), mean()-X, mean()-Y, mean()-Z, std(), std()-X, std()-Y, and std()-Z were selected.
 Including the activity and subject columns, this resulted in 68 columns.
 The dimension of t3 is (10299, 68).
-* The meanDataSet() function created a new variable t4, which contains the mean of the t3 data set first ordered by subject, then by activity.
+* The meanDataSet() function created a new data.frame named t4, which contains the mean of the t3 data set first ordered by subject, then by activity.
 It does this in an efficient manner using the melt() and dcast() packages from the reshape2 library.
 The dimension of t4 is (180, 68). t4 is the tidy set output required by the project.
 * Finally, t4 is output to a text file named TidyDataSet.txt using write.table().